 Don't-Miss Software Stories

-This week’s roundup of iOS apps offers ways to Hulk out, enjoy the start of football season, and carefully plan your divorce.
+This week’s roundup of iOS apps offers new ways to shop, track your life, and make new websites.

 Now available with 12 months of support, this software lets Windows apps run on other platforms.